Gift Icon

 According to the Centers for Disease Control and Prevention, about 30% of all motor vehicle crashes are attributed to weariness.
 These crashes result in an estimated 1,400 deaths each year.

-Commercial drivers are more likely to experience driver fatigue for various reasons.
-These include long hours, overnight drives, and maneuvering heavy trucks.
+Commercial drivers are more likely to experience motorist fatigue for various reasons, including long hours, overnight drives, and maneuvering heavy trucks.

-Although the federal government limits the amount of time that drivers can work, many truckers and drivers disregard or go beyond the limits.
+Although the federal government limits the amount of time that operators can work, many truckers and motorists disregard or go beyond the limits.
 This greatly increases the risk of fatigue-related incidents.

 Unfortunately, none of these assumptions hold true.